-Students will be solely responsible for bringing items to school and must watch their belongings carefully.
+Students are responsible for bringing items to school and must watch their belongings carefully.
 The school is not responsible for any loss or damage to personal items.
-It is best for items that are not related to the instructional program (i.e. cell phones, gaming devices, headphones, etc.) to be kept at home.
+It is best for items that are not related to the instructional program (i.e. cell phones, toys,, airpods, tablets, etc.) to be left at home.

-Cellular Phones and Other Devices
+Cellular Phones